-How do I Search and Use Boolean Operators?
+How Do I Construct a Search Using Boolean Operators?

 While Google-type searching will work in HeinOnline, advanced searching techniques may be used to formulate more specific searches.
 Either method will produce on-point results, but using the syntax described below will help to refine those results.